 Apple has added Divya Nag, a rising star in the medical device community, to its in-house medical technology team, according to sources with knowledge of the hire.
 Nag made her entry into the medical technology world earlier this decade by co-founding Stem Cell Theranostics, a company that focuses on technologies for testing new medicines for the market and how the drugs will affect patients.
-Nag also founded the Stanford-based StartX, an “accelerator” for medical technology-focused startups.
+Nag also participated in the Stanford-based StartX, an “accelerator” for medical technology-focused startups.
 Nag was just recently recognized for her many accomplishments in the medical and science fields with the Forbes’ annual 30 Under 30 award.

 Goodbyes are always hard, and today LinkedIn is saying farewell to its Intro service.
 The product released last fall by the social network that used questionable methods to connect its contact data with the native Mail app for iPhone is shutting down next month, the company announced today.